Codein-Labs/ibexa-seo-toolkit/docs/usage/METAS.md

 ### ezboolean

-`ezboolean` add a checkbox in the meta fields form.
+`ezboolean` adds a checkbox in the meta fields form.

 _Result in the source code of the page :_
 ```html